 4) Define the project’s Level One elements.
 Remember the 100% rule when creating the Level One deliverables.

 5) Break down the Level One elements.
 Breaking down the project’s Level One elements is called decomposition (okay, not the nicest term, but oh well).
-Decomposition consists of breaking down tasks into smaller pieces while applying the 100% rule at each level.
+Decomposition involves breaking down tasks into smaller pieces while applying the 100% rule at each level.
 As you reach each subsequent level, ask if further decomposition would contribute constructively to the project’s management.
-Then, keep breaking down the elements until you arrive at “no.” Once you’ve finished decomposing every element in Level One, the WBS is complete.
+Then, keep breaking down the elements until you arrive at “no.” The WBS is complete once you’ve finished decomposing every element in Level One.

 6) Identify your project’s personnel.
 Identify the individuals and teams responsible for each element.